Economics - Financial Economics

 - Scores from either the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS).
-Before admission and financial aid decisions can made, Illinois State must receive official GRE and TOEFL scores directly from ETS (no photocopies).
+Before admission and financial aid decisions can be made, Illinois State University must receive official GRE and TOEFL scores directly from ETS (no photocopies)

 - Declaration of Finances

-- Summer (May/June) Term — No applications are accepted for summer
+- Summer Term — No applications are accepted for the summer term

 The University provides graduate assistantships as a means of financial support.
 They are intended as a way to facilitate a student's progress to degree while providing important professional development.